baconsocrispy/bbs-api/README.md

 * To get doorkeeper to read the access_token from the cookie, find the access_token_methods section of the doorkeeper initializer and add this underneath:

 ` access_token_methods lambda { |request| request.cookies['access_token']}`

+* On the frontend I needed to set `credentials: 'include'` for the cookie to store properly in the browser in development since the browser (Chrome) treats the different ports as cross-origin.

 * helpful tutorial: https://codingitwrong.com/2018/11/02/cookie-based-token-storage-with-doorkeeper.html